UoB-COMSM0166/2025-group-7/README.md

    - Finds shortest path to player tank
    - Finds shortest path to pickup boxes
    - Handles wall destruction for calculating path
+   - Can be Visualized from the setup panel

     ![Pathfinding Visualization](development-docs/Implementation/PathFinding.webp)